 - ¼ teaspoons cream of tartar

 - 1 teaspoon vanilla extract

 - 6 ounces strawberry Jell-O

-- Preheat oven to 375 degrees.In a medium bowl, mix together the crushed pretzels, melted butter, and sugar.
-Pour into a 9×13 pan and press gently into the bottom of the pan.Bake for 10 minutes, then set aside to cool completely.3 cups pretzels, 11 tablespoons butter, melted, 3 tablespoons white sugar
+- Mix the crushed pretzels, melted butter, and sugar in a medium bowl.
+Pour into a 9x13 pan and press gently into the bottom of the pan.Bake for 10 minutes, then set aside to cool completely.3 cups pretzels, 11 tablespoons butter, melted, 3 tablespoons white sugar

-- Place whipping cream, sugar, cream of tartar, and vanilla in a mixing bowl.
+- Place whipping cream and cream of tartar in a mixing bowl.
 Using the whisk attachment for your electric mixer, mix on medium until the mixture begins to thicken.
-Then turn to high speed and whip for several minutes, until medium-stiff peaks form.Portion 1 cup of whipped cream for the cream cheese mixture.
-Set the remaining whipped cream aside to decorate the salad, if desired.
+Then turn to high speed and whip for several minutes, until stiff peaks form.1 ½ cups heavy whipping cream, ¼ teaspoons cream of tartar

 - Add strawberry Jell-O to boiling water and stir until the Jell-O granules have dissolved.
 Refrigerate until it has thickened to a consistency similar to that of egg whites (45-60 minutes).
 Add the strawberries and stir to combine.
-Set aside for 10 minutes, or until the Jell-O mixture is no longer liquid.Spread over cream cheese layer and refrigerate until set, 2-4 hours.6 ounces strawberry Jell-O, 2 cups boiling water, 3 cups fresh strawberries
+Pour over the cream cheese layer and refrigerate for 2-4 hours.6 ounces strawberry Jell-O, 2 cups boiling water, 3 cups fresh strawberries